did-method-plc/did-method-plc/README.md

 Rotation keys are serialized as strings using [did:key](https://w3c-ccg.github.io/did-method-key/), and only `secp256k1` ("k256") and NIST P-256 ("p256") are currently supported.

-The signing keys (`verificationMethods`) are represented as objects, with the actual keys in multibase encoding, as required by the DID Core specification.
+The signing keys (`verificationMethods`) are also serialized using `did:key` in operations (and the DocumentData object).
+When rendered in a DID document, signing keys are represented as objects, with the actual keys in multibase encoding, as required by the DID Core specification.

 The DID itself is derived from the hash of the first operation in the log, call the "genesis" operation.
-The object is encoded an DAG-CBOR; the bytes are hashed with SHA-256; the hash bytes are `base32`-encoded (not hex encoded) as a string; and that string is truncated to 24 chars to yield the "identifier" segment of the DID.
+The object is encoded in DAG-CBOR; the bytes are hashed with SHA-256; the hash bytes are `base32`-encoded (not hex encoded) as a string; and that string is truncated to 24 chars to yield the "identifier" segment of the DID.

 In pseudo-code:
 `did:plc:${base32Encode(sha256(createOp)).slice(0,24)}`